This article was updated on February 9th, 2024

 The treatment is surgical removal of the infected tooth, pus drainage, and the provision of antibiotics and anti-inflammatories.
 View Pictures of Tooth Abscesses.

-A new mouth lump or bump is something that needs to be taken seriously.
+A new lump inside the mouth is something that needs to be taken seriously.

 This is because these growths could potentially be sinister, and the prognosis is better the sooner treatment is started.
 Factors that would be of concern when it comes to oral growths include: